Eniii68/Template-HsH/README.md

 <dl>
   <dt><code>HsH-article</code></dt>
   <dd>
-    Based on the `scrartcl` this class is designed for quick and compact documents.
+    Based on the <code>scrartcl</code> this class is designed for quick and compact documents.
 It does not have chapters and therefore never breaks to a new page on its own.
 This class is useful for writing lab-protocols and alike.
   </dd>

   <dt><code>HsH-report</code></dt>
   <dd>
     This is probably the most useful class.
-It is based on the `scrreprt` and can be used for a wide variety of documents, beginning with lab-reports and ending at complete thesis.
+It is based on the <code>scrreprt</code> and can be used for a wide variety of documents, beginning with lab-reports and ending at complete thesis.
 The line between article and report is somewhat blurry, so use as you see fit.
   </dd>